vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 excited by somebody moving fast, or when cars are moving out of parking spots).

-The total distance I jog is generally in the range of 1.75-2.0 miles, and the distance I walk back is generally in the range of 0-0.25 miles.
+The total distance I jog is generally in the range of 1.8-2.0 miles, and the distance I walk back is generally in the range of 0-0.2 miles.
+In some cases, I may jog a little less, at around 1.75 miles, generally due to slight fatigue.
+Also, in cases of slight fatigue, I may pause jogging for a few seconds in between due to fatigue even before getting to the 1.75 miles

-Overall, one way (the first 1 mile, mostly jogging) takes me about 9-12 minutes and the return journey (mix of jogging and walking) takes me about 13-17 minutes.
+Overall, one way (the first 1 mile, mostly jogging) takes me about 9-12 minutes and the return journey (mix of jogging and walking) takes me about 12-15 minutes.

 ### Thresholds

-My threshold for the minimum distance jogged, as updated on 2024-11-17, are as follows:
+My threshold for the minimum distance jogged, as updated on 2025-02-09, are as follows:

-* Ideal conditions threshold: 1.6 miles
+* Ideal conditions threshold: 1.67 miles

-* Slightly degraded conditions threshold: 1.5 miles
+* Slightly degraded conditions threshold: 1.58 miles

-* Significantly degraded conditions threshold: 1.4 miles
+* Significantly degraded conditions threshold: 1.5 miles

 The ideal conditions threshold applies when I am system-wise healthy (though I might have local issues) and don't have overexertion fatigue, have been jogging regularly, and the temperature is in the range of 13 to 20 degrees Celsius (55 to 68 degrees Fahrenheit).
+Note that this threshold is still comfortably under the 1.75-2.0 miles that I usually jog, so there's a decent amount of buffer, reducing the pressure for me to feel the need to jog just to meet the threshold.

 The slightly degraded conditions threshold applies when only one of these holds: